bernardo-sb/blog/_posts/2023-02-17-rust_stock_data.md

 We then define a main function that is annotated with the `#[tokio::main]` attribute.
 This attribute tells rust to use the `tokio` runtime to execute the asynchronous code.

 Inside the main function, we define the url variable, which contains the URL of the Yahoo Finance API endpoint that we want to query.
-In this case, we are querying the price history of Apple (`AAPL` - `symbol`) from January 1st (`period1`) until the moment that `main` is ran (`period2`) with intervals of 1 day (`1d`) between obervations (`interval`).
+In this case, we are querying the price history of Apple (`AAPL` - `symbol`) from January 1st (`period1`) until the moment that `main` is ran (`period2`) with intervals of 1 day (`1d`) between observations (`interval`).
 We convert dates to timestamps to build de API query and create the final url using `format!`, which creates a `String` using interpolation of runtime expressions.

 We then create a `reqwest::Client` with a timeout of 5 seconds, and use the `get()` method to send an HTTP GET request to the URL and return the response as a JSON object.
 JSON values are stored using the `serde_json::Value` data structure, which is a data container that can store any valid JSON value:
 ```rust